Tips for visiting Moab:

 You can tell the people in this city are very outdoorsy.
 Everyone has either a canoe or a mountain bike on the roof of his or her car.
 The restaurants aren’t fancy (great potential for at least one higher-end option), the staff and customers are very welcoming and the food is abundant.
 Seems like there might be more nightlife here than in Zion or Bryce, although the bar wasn’t very busy when we ate at Eddie McStiff’s.

 The city center is cute and easy to walk around.
 There are a bunch of shops, restaurants and bars within walking distance of each other.

-Related posts: Antelope Canyon & Waterhole Canyon, Canyonlands National Park, Capitol Reef National Park, Torrey, Arches National Park, Page & surroundings, Bryce Canyon National Park, Zion National Park and Salt Lake City.
+Related posts: Visiting Antelope Canyon & Waterhole Canyon, Visiting Canyonlands National Park, Visiting Capitol Reef National Park, Visiting Torrey, Visiting Arches National Park, Visiting Page & surroundings, Visiting Bryce Canyon National Park, Visiting Zion National Park and Visiting Salt Lake City.